MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Experimental Results and Discussions

-To address this gap and provide the research community with a more challenging and practical benchmark, we developed and publicly released a new dataset incorporating Complex-Scale variations, Radiative properties, and Color attributes (CSRC), which constitutes a core contribution of this paper.
+To bridge this gap and provide the research community with a more challenging and practical benchmark, we developed and publicly released a new dataset CSRC, which constitutes a core contribution of this paper.
 The solar radiation effect on clouds is a critical factor in the accuracy of PV power forecasting.
 International cloud classification standards are primarily based on the brightness, color, size, and altitude of clouds.
 Among these, color variations induced by radiative sources play a significant role in the precision of pixel-level classification in ground-based cloud imagery.
 In this study, we focus particularly on cloud scale and color attributes, and introduce fine-grained segmentation that incorporates radiative influence, re-categorizing clouds into three classes (see Table~\ref{Table0} for details).
 White and gray clouds are common color patterns in the sky, often covering extensive areas, and are represented by white and gray labels, respectively.
-Pixels near the sun often appear nearly pure white due to high radiation, with red and blue channel values converging, leading these regions to be classified as overcast.
+Pixels within the circumsolar region often appear nearly pure white due to high radiation, with red and blue channel values converging, leading these regions to be classified as overcast.
 Therefore, it is essential to incorporate fine-grained solar radiation segmentation \cite{dataset7}, which is indicated in red.
 Black cloud systems, typically associated with heavy rain or hail, result in full sky coverage and are detrimental to both ground-based cloud image segmentation and PV power prediction tasks.
 Such black clouds are ignored from our dataset.
 Cloud-free sky regions are labeled in blue as background.
-A comparative analysis between our proposed CSRC dataset and existing public datasets is presented in the Table~\ref{Table0_1}, with evaluation criteria encompassing fine-grained categorization support, inclusion of radiation sources, color attribute availability, and spatial resolution.
+Table~\ref{Table0_1} presents a comparative analysis of the proposed CSRC dataset and existing public benchmarks, evaluating performance across critical dimensions including fine-grained categorization support, radiation source diversity, color attribute availability, spatial resolution, and sample size.
+Regarding data completeness, it should be noted that the specific sample size is not explicitly documented in Ref\cite{dataset7}; consequently, the designation “N.M.”
+(Not Mentioned) is adopted in the table to denote this absence.